buape/kiai-legal/TOS.md

     2.2.
 Discord Terms: Your use of the Bot is also subject to the Discord Terms of Service (https://discord.com/terms) and Community Guidelines (https://discord.com/guidelines).
 Violation of these terms may result in the termination of your access to the Bot.

+3. Restrictions

-3. Restrictions: You may not reverse engineer, decompile, or disassemble the Bot.
+    You may not reverse engineer, decompile, or disassemble the Bot.
 Any attempt to modify, reproduce, or distribute the Bot without authorization is strictly prohibited.

 4. User Conduct